bkase/slides/cto-presentation/slides.md

 <img src="img/8bit-team.png" width="55%" height="55%"></img>

 Note: Our team is top class and we've built such great stuff!
 Juraj told me the other day: "Literally every idea we have of something that can go wrong or a bug, we always find an open GitHub issue for it."
+Clap for yourselves

 !!!